2GO Masinag

-MV 2GO Masinag (MNG), commonly known simply as MV Masinag, is a passenger ferry operated by the Philippine company 2GO Group.
-She originally entered service in 2002 as Ferry Fukuoka II.
+MV 2GO Masinag (MNG), commonly known as MV Masinag, is a passenger ferry operated by the Philippine company 2GO Group.
+The ship originally entered service in 2002 as Ferry Fukuoka II in Japan with Meimon Taiyo Ferry.

-She is the sister ship of MV 2GO Masikap (formerly Ferry Kyoto II), which was acquired by 2GO a few months earlier.
+MV 2GO Masinag is the sister ship of MV 2GO Masikap (formerly Ferry Kyoto II), which was acquired by 2GO a few months earlier in 2023.
 The main difference between the two vessels is that MV 2GO Masikap, during her time under Hanil Car Express Ferry, had been refitted with a two-piece cargo ramp at the portside quarter aft area.
-In contrast, MV 2GO Masinag retained her original aft ramp from Japan.
-Her passenger gangplank and quarter aft portside ramp were added upon her arrival in the Philippines.
+In contrast, MV 2GO Masinag retained the original aft ramp from Japan.
+The passenger gangplank and quarter aft portside ramp were added upon her arrival in the Philippines.

-She also serves as the successor to the former 2GO Travel vessel MV St. Therese of the Child Jesus (STCJ / formerly Ferry Fukuoka).
+The ship also serves as the successor to the former 2GO Travel vessel MV St. Therese of the Child Jesus (STCJ / formerly Ferry Fukuoka).